mislavivanda/RF_DamnVulnerableDeFi/contracts/climber/README.md

 ![Timelock - attack upgrade](../../images/climber-upgradeProxy.png)

 Since we are the owners we can do that.
 We write the new contract to easily sweep funds.
+Our upgrade contract has to follow various storage compatibility patterns so it can work properly and ultimately be upgraded.

 ![Timelock - attack upgrade](../../images/climber-upgrade.png)